khasinski/framegrabber/README.md

 def grab_a_nice_image
   # Open a camera, camera ids are numbered starting with 0.
   # We support only one camera at a time.
-  # You can call this now and grab multiple frames
+  # You can call this once and grab multiple frames
   # before you close it.
   Framegrabber.open(0)